Resolved molecular gas and star-formation in massive unquenched spirals : I. UGC 8179: Results

-Thus, when comparing the three panels of Fig. \ref{fig:glob_prop_sSFR_fmol_tdep}, we notice that the regular fraction of molecular gas available to fuel the formation of new stars is likely balanced by the rather low molecular gas depletion time, resulting in UGC~8179 standing in the more active side of the SFMS.
+Thus, when comparing the three panels of Fig. \ref{fig:glob_prop_sSFR_fmol_tdep}, we notice that the regular fraction of molecular gas available to fuel the formation of new stars is likely balanced by the rather low molecular gas depletion time.
+This results in UGC~8179 standing in the more active side of the SFMS.